 9. Overview of the most important host and service icons

 The following table provides a short overview of the most important status icons appearing beside hosts and services:

-This host/service is currently outside its notifications periods
+This host/service is currently outside its notifications period.

 There is a comment for this host/service

-Here you can access a timegraph of the performance data
+Here you can access a time series graph of the measured values.

-This Check crashed.
-Click on it to view and submit a crash/bug report
+This check crashed.
+Click on it to view and submit a crash report.